akkartik/mu/subx/Readme.md

 ```

 Notice that a single instruction, say 'copy', maps to multiple opcodes.
-That's just the tip of the iceberg of complexity that Assembly Languages deal
+That's just the tip of the iceberg of complexity that Assembly languages deal
 with.

 SubX doesn't shield the programmer from these details.
 Words always contain